MoistOverflow/gpCalc/README.md

 # gpCalc
-simple gross profit calculator that takes an original cost, percentage and returns a resale price
+simple gross profit calculator build with react-native in expo.
+All it does is take in a original cost, desired GP percentage and returns a resale price.